AstraExt/astra-monitor/README.md

 ## Acknowledgments

-Astra Monitor is a project inspired by the concepts from [iStat Menus](https://bjango.com/mac/istatmenus/) and [TopHat](https://github.com/fflewddur/tophat) by [Todd Kulesza](https://github.com/fflewddur), adapted and evolved for the GNOME environment.
+Astra Monitor is a project inspired by the concepts of [iStat Menus](https://bjango.com/mac/istatmenus/) and [TopHat](https://github.com/fflewddur/tophat) by [Todd Kulesza](https://github.com/fflewddur), adapted and evolved for the GNOME environment.
 This extension is a tribute to the innovation in system monitoring tools and is driven by the passion and contributions of the open-source community.